Valley of Flowers

 Region – Garhwal, Uttarakhand

-- Accommodation during trek on triple/quad (Guest House)
+- Accommodation during trek on twin/triple/quad as per the package booked (Guest House)

-- All veg meals while on trek (Day 1 Dinner to Day 6 Breakfast)
+- All veg meals while on trek Breakfast, Lunch, Evening tea snacks, Dinner (Day 1st dinner to Day 6th breakfast)

-- Transport from Haridwar to base village and return
+- Transport from Haridwar/Rishikesh to base village and return in MUV/Tempo Traveller

 - Qualified and experienced Trek Guide and support staff